SDFIdk/vanda_hydrometry_event_consumer/README.md

 ... however this will only display the raw data of the processed events.
 In order to display the raw data of all received events use:

 	start --displayAll

-### More output

-In order to display running statistics use the parameter "verbose".

-	start --verbose

-The statistics are displayed when events are received but with a minimum period define by "dk.dataforsyningen.vanda_hydrometry_event_consumer.reportPeriodSec" in application.properties.
-If the time between events is greater the statistic reporting period can be longer.

 ### Save to DB